 What opportunities are next?

-The six emails of the post-purchase journey
+The six emails of the post-purchase experience

 Narvar conducted a study of 1,543 shoppers between ages 21 and 65.
 They found 83% of the respondents expect regular updates about their purchases.
 Many brands give those updates, but the problem is, way too many of those brands use the off-the-shelf email templates and timings their ecommerce platform provides.